OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-10.md

 ## Joshua 10:18

-So Joshua said, “Roll large stones against the mouth of the cave, and post men by it to guard them.
+Joshua instructed, “Roll large stones against the mouth of the cave, and post men by it to guard them.

 ## Joshua 10:19